stevedonovan/gentle-intro/src/nom-intro.md

 regex is starting to look like a Perl program: regexes do not combine well.)

-However, we are not yet home and dry!  `full_greeting(" bye ")` will fail with an `Imcomplete` error.
+However, we are not yet home and dry!  `full_greeting(" bye ")` will fail with an `Incomplete` error.
 Nom knows that "bye" may be followed by a name and wants us to give it more data.
 This is how a _streaming_ parser needs to work, so you can feed it a file chunk by chunk, but here we need to tell Nom that the input is complete.